Sophia-Lei-Zhu/Sophia-Lei-Zhu.github.io/instruction.md

 # steps to develop at local

-1. open command line tool: type cmd in windows search bar.
+1. open command line tool: type "cmd" in windows search bar.

 2. type `bash` to switch to Linux core mode

-3. type `sudo ls` to see folders in your current directory, you may need to type in password of your linux core subsystem.
+3. type `sudo ls` to see folders in your current directory, you may need to type in password zlzn2019 of your linux core subsystem.

 4. type `cd Documents/GitHub/Sophia-Lei-Zhu.github.io` to reach your github repo